OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Configuration

-Configure the Opennebula installation, adding the JClouds Information Manager, Virtual Machine Manager and the Transfer Manager.
+Configure the Opennebula installation, adding the jclouds Information Manager, Virtual Machine Manager and the Transfer Manager.
 It can be done adding to the file `/etc/one/oned.conf` the following lines:

 	IM_MAD = [
     	name       = "im_jclouds",